gstache/Sakuranov/Petals_ch4.md

 ---

 Emmit sat in the interrogation room across a small table from Ibanez.
 His Grey tunic nearly blended into the walls, except for the gold piping and single gold and rose shoulder knot.
 His brown hair was slicked back from his brown forehead and his brown mustache was carefully shaped and waxed, not a single hair out of place.
-Boots knee high matched spotless white gloves.
+Boots, knee-high, matched spotless white gloves.
 He reminded Emmit of some of the more aristocratic officers they'd met in the service, but his pronouns marked him as decidedly not of the Hierarchy.
-They were not so put together.
-The iron fists of Vassal Mibu had seized them from the beach, half-nude.
-Only after vigorous negotiations and quite a scene did they allow them to put on their linen cover up, which now felt even more sheer than it looked.
+They were not so put together, as the iron fists of Vassal Mibu had seized them from the beach, half-nude.
+Only after vigorous negotiations and quite a scene did they allow them to put on their linen cover up, which now felt more transparent than sheer.

 "Let us start at the beginning.
 How does a Sargent of the Hierarch's employ afford a ticket aboard the Hokkido Line's flagship?"
 He asked the question without making eye contact, peeling his white gloves off delicately and setting them on the table.